 5. Keep Roosters Away from Other Aggressors

-As the roosters of this breed are known for being more aggressive than its hens, it is important to keep them away from more aggressive rooster breeds.
+As the roosters of this breed are known for being more aggressive than their hens, it is important to keep them away from more aggressive rooster breeds.
 This will keep your flock happy and prevent any potential fights from breaking out.

 The Yokohama chicken is known for its beauty and elegance.
 Keeping these chickens around can provide you with all the advantages that owning a beautiful bird can come with.
 This bird is truly one for those interested in aesthetics rather than laying but is impressive nonetheless.